enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 The idea here is to make it impossible for future users of Reservation to create an instance directly but only through one single method, engineered by us to take into account unlawful constructor parameters.
 The method ought to return a Reservation boxed in a data type that allows to represent something went wrong like the <code>Option</code>/<code>Try</code>/<code>Either</code>.
-It is then the responsibility of the user of the method to deal with the returned boxed type accordingly.
+It is then the responsibility of the user to deal with the returned boxed type accordingly.

 There are two ways to achieve this.
 The sub chapter 19.2 in <a id="mmds-ref" href="#programming-in-scala">[1]</a> is useful in what follows.